ColstonBod-oy/weird-javascript-notes/README.md

 ![Banner][react-logo]

-Hello!
-My name is Colston D. Bod-oy, I'm a React and Android developer, and I would be taking my 3rd year of college at the time that I made this repo.
+&emsp;&emsp;&emsp;Hello!
+I'm Colston D. Bod-oy; I'm a React and Android developer, and I would be taking my 3rd year of college at the time that I made this repo.
 I'm an aspiring developer, and I would like to work for the big FAANG companies someday 😉.

-I created this project so I could keep track of and recall things that I didn't know I could do in Java and Kotlin, as I've just recently started learning it on a deeper level.
+&emsp;&emsp;&emsp;I created this project so I could keep track of and recall things that I didn't know I could do in JavaScript, as I've just recently started learning it on a deeper level.
 I hope you'll find these notes useful! 😎.

 ### README Template

-Here's where I got this template, btw.
+Btw, here's where I got this template.
 Also, don't forget to follow me on my social media links.

 👉 [📒](https://github.com/othneildrew/Best-README-Template)

-<p align="right">(<a href="#top">back to top</a>)</p>
+<p align="right">(<a href="#top">back to top ⤴️</a>)</p>

 <!-- DECOUPLING OBJECT PROPERTIES -->
 ## Decoupling Object Properties

-We could decouple object properties and use their values as properties of another object.
+&emsp;&emsp;&emsp;We could decouple object properties and use their values as properties of another object.

-### 2a Examples
+### 2a Example

-_Notice how we use the bracket notation instead of the dot-notation for the last 2 properties of the cast object, it's because the decoupled values are not valid JavaScript identifiers (for example, a property name that has a space or a hyphen, or that starts with a number)._
+&emsp;&emsp;&emsp;_Notice how we use the bracket notation instead of the dot notation for the last 2 properties of the cast object.
+It's because the decoupled values are not valid ```JavaScript``` identifiers (for example, a property name that has a space or a hyphen, or that starts with a number)._

   ```js
   const spells = {